earthbound19/_ebPathMan/README.md

 - `_addToSystemPATH.bat`
 - `modpath.exe` is great for adding to the system PATH environment variable.
 I found it in the uninstall folder of ImageMagick for Windows, but I don't know where it is from originally (if not from ImageMagick).
 The `_addToSystemPATH.bat` script uses `modpath.exe`.
 - `PathEditor.exe` is a handy-dandy application with a graphical user interface that makes editing environment variables easy.
 I didn't create this tool.
-- `setenv.exe` is great for creating new system (or any context) environment varaibles with their values.
+- `setenv.exe` is great for creating new system (or any context) environment variables with their values.
 I think I got it [from here](https://www.codeproject.com/Articles/12153/SetEnv).